Duncanma/Blog/content/Blog/2004-10-30-visual-basic-usage-survey-posted.md

-The VB team is interested in collecting some stats about how you use VB, so I put a simple survey up for them at <a href="http://www.duncanmackenzie.net/visualbasicsurvey/" target="_blank" class="broken_link">http://www.duncanmackenzie.net/visualbasicsurvey/</a>, feel free to check it out if you are interested in providing information&#8230;
+The VB team is interested in collecting some stats about how you use VB, so I put a simple survey up for them at [http://www.duncanmackenzie.net/visualbasicsurvey/](http://www.duncanmackenzie.net/visualbasicsurvey/" target="_blank), feel free to check it out if you are interested in providing information...

-_For whoever is interested, I used the <a href="http://www.nsurvey.org/" target="_blank">http://www.nsurvey.org/</a> software to create this survey&#8230;_
+_For whoever is interested, I used the [http://www.nsurvey.org/](http://www.nsurvey.org/" target="_blank) software to create this survey..._